mario-ciava/AI-Audit-Framework/README.md

 - The audit log stores whether the loan respected the credit policy (LTV, DSR, VaR, positivity) and whether the incoming feature vector looks like a distribution shift.
 - Privacy measures add noise to the numeric amounts before logging, so the ledger contains tamper-evident summaries rather than raw salaries or property prices.
 - The sample dataset (`data/sample_mortgages.csv`) now marks each row with a `period`: `A` is a calm baseline, `B` is a riskier population that triggers drift warnings in the batch demo.
+- Each row also carries a `segment` (e.g., `prime` vs `near_prime`).
+The orchestrator logs this attribute outside of the privatized context so that fairness metrics (approval rates, policy overrides, average scores) can be compared across segments.
 - A toy scoring engine (`core/model.py`) produces `decision`, `score` and short textual reasons from the raw context.
-The orchestrator logs this model output, runs policy checks on top, and records whether policy overrides the model (e.g., model APPROVE but credit policy violated).
+The orchestrator logs this model output, runs policy checks on top and records whether policy overrides the model (e.g., model APPROVE but credit policy violated).

 ### Policy Profiles